CM4all/libwas/doc/index.rst

 * :envvar:`STATUS`: start of a HTTP request; payload is a :envvar:`uint16_t` with integer values from the :path:`libcm4all-http` enumeration type :envvar:`http_status`
+* :envvar:`METRIC`: provide one metric.
+Payload is a 32 bit floating point counter value followed by a symbolic name (ASCII letters, digits, underscore; without null-terminator).

 Common packets
 ''''''''''''''